EVENT: Chicagoland Together Walk

 Grab a pair of walking shoes, roll up your sleeves, and meet others who want to make a difference in Chicago!
 Chicagoland Allies Against Pain, in partnership with the National Fibromyalgia & Chronic Pain Association, invites you to participate in the Chicagoland Together Walk!

 You can change how FM is perceived, treated, and researched.
 Simply join this community event and invite your family, friends, neighbors, colleagues, healthcare providers, and elected officials to come stroll, walk, learn, meet others, and fund FM research at the Together Walk on May 13 at Hickory Creek Forest Preserve!

-The event will feature live musical entertainment and a special presentation by Dr. Melissa Geraghty.
+The event will feature live musical entertainment from Proving Ground and a special presentation by Dr. Melissa Geraghty.
 Her specialties including chronic pain, illness, disabilities and eating disorders.
 Check out her full bio here.
 Chiro One Wellness Center will be providing free, on-site medical checks as well, and the Chicago Center for Myofascial Pain Relief will be providing hands-on pain relief trigger point therapy and a fun and easy pre and post walk session; "Move and Stretch; Pain Relief for Those With Fibromyalgia and or Myofascial Pain Syndrome (MPS)."
 For more information, please click here.

-We have over $1100 of items up for raffle and silent auction throughout the walk.
-Purchase your raffle tickets early.
-Raffle tickets are $1 ea or 13 for $10.
 Bidding for the silent auction will begin at 8 a.m. and close at the end of the opening ceremonies.
 The winners will be announced during the closing ceremonies.
 We'd love to have you participate and can't wait to walk with you!

 Together we make a difference and make fibromyalgia visible.